-The graph has four different and extreme situations, and here we will discuss in brief how they are critical or what useful information the graph can bring out to the entrepreneurs.
+The graph has four different and extreme situations, and here we will discuss how they are critical or what useful information the graph can bring out to the entrepreneurs.

 The Best Case

-This is a scenario where your idea is unique and very valuable; the graph makes a point somewhere here, as shown in the figure below.
+This is a scenario where your idea is unique and valuable; the graph points somewhere here, as shown in the figure below.

 The Price Compromise Case

-If there is a case where your idea in the form of product or service is valuable but not unique, you (as an entrepreneur) will have to compromise on price, because someone else in the market is doing the same thing.
+If there is a case where your idea in the form of a product or service is valuable but not unique, you (as an entrepreneur) will have to compromise on price because someone else in the market is doing the same thing.

 The Effort Wasting Case

-If you have a product which has high uniqueness but no value, then you are wasting your effort on something which has no value in the market and nobody cares.
+If you have a product that has high uniqueness but no value, then you are wasting your effort on something which has no value in the market, and nobody cares.

-If your product is not valuable and not unique, then you are not in the market - you as an entrepreneur is wasting your time, money and effort and must look for innovation or switch to some other domain of idea.
+If your product is not valuable and not unique, you are not in the market - you as an entrepreneur waste your time, money, and effort and must look for innovation or switch to some other idea domain.